Health Care Proxies Explained

 individual does not wish to be kept on life support, this too can be stated in

-.
+a living will.
 An advance directive will also provide an

-and a durable power of attorney.
+individual with the ability to appoint a health care proxy and a durable power of attorney.
 These authorities will be given the power to

 make decisions regarding an individual’s health care in the event that he/she